 - Only a really smart donkey or horse can roll fully over: They can all do it if you watch them long enough, and it don't have anything to do with smart.
 Equine spend a good amount of time rolling in the dirt which damages pastures, but this is how they scratch their backs.
 It is also a method of controlling parasites.
 We saw everyone of our horses and donkeys roll fully over at one time or the other, some regularly.
 All it ever seemed to depend upon was how much effort they were putting into it.

 - Horses need special feed: Commonly referred to as "sweet" feed.
-This is one of the worst equine owners can feed their animals.
-Animals aren't any different than humans when it comes to sweets, and they don't need it, and they shouldn't have it.
-Horse and cattle feeds are often coated with molasses to sweeten trashy filled feeds so animals will eat it.
-It is good to train animals to come for a very small amount of pure grain feed, but nothing else..
+This is one of the worst things equine owners can feed their animals.
+Animals aren't any different than humans when it comes to sweets, they don't need it, and they shouldn't have it.
+Horse and cattle feeds are often coated with molasses to sweeten trashy fillers so animals will eat it.
+It is good to train animals to come for a very small amount of pure grain feed, but nothing else.

 - Dry your cows off slowly: Really bad idea.
 This wives tale orignated by someone feeling sorry for the uncomfortable swollen udder the cow must be suffering.
 You have to let nature take care of business.
 If a calf is stillborne, or dies in the wild, the cow dries off abruptly and without negative consequence.
 Sure, she will be uncomforable for a few days.
 If you attempt to dry her off slowly by milking only once a day or something like that, you will give her an udder infection called Masitis.
 It is a serious condition which can not be left untreated, and it will surely occur if you try to dry your cow slowly.